t-sharing/slack-ai-summary/README.md

 If you don't specify a channel, it will summarize the current channel.

+- The system uses your Slack timezone settings to determine what "today" means for you
+- Messages are collected from midnight in your timezone until the current time

 ### Summarize a thread or message

 1. Click the "..." (more actions) menu on any message